bitfocus/companion-module-skaarhoj-rawpanel/HELP.md

 - **Tie HWC LED To This Button** - Set's the LED on your Controller so it lights up in the same colour as on the Streamdeck Button's background.
 This includes colour changes from other feedbacks on the button.
 - **Tie HWC LCD/OLED to this Buttons Display** - Sends the button text to the Controller whenever a change is detected.
 This included changes from other feedbacks on the button.

+One thing these feedbacks will **not** do, is give you the status of latched companion buttons that is only supported on the 32 API buttons.

 As some might have noticed, there is currently no "feedback" that allows you to tie a fader to a button, but all faders create a variable that can be used in modules that support it.